 For instance, I have tried to describe the present perfect in the same way I teach it in my private classes.
 As it is not commonly used in Portuguese it requires a whole new way of thinking in order to use it correctly.
 We will also look at other grammar points that Portuguese speakers have problems with.

 I have included some exercises to help you practice, with the answers at the end of the book.
-You can also check out my website for more exercises, resources and details on my private classes.
+You can also check out more exercises, resources and details on my private classes.

 The 28 most common mistakes 1-28

 The first part of this book covers 28 of the most common mistakes in everyday speaking.
 Each section is short but if you study and internalise these lessons then you will be speaking more like a native in only a couple of hours!